San Telmo is the oldest neighborhood in Buenos Aires. The neighborhood is brimming with history, mystery, colonial houses, and Sunday street markets.

 The neighborhood is properly most famous for its iconic Feria de San Telmo, a street market on Sundays.
 But San Telmo is also renowned for its tango heritage.

-Exploring San Telmo unveils the captivating sense of nostalgia that represent tango and the Argentine longing for past times glory.
+Exploring San Telmo unveils the captivating sense of nostalgia that represents tango and the Argentine longing for past times glory.

 A visit to Buenos Aires should include a visit to at least some of the many interesting things to do and see in San Telmo.
-No matter if you are looking for a foodie experience or for exploring the city’s fascinating history, San Telmo has something for you!
+No matter if you are looking for a foodie experience or to explore the city’s fascinating history, San Telmo has something for you!

 Let’s take a look at the Best Things to Do and See in San Telmo, Buenos Aires:

 Disclosure: Some of the links below are affiliate links.
 This means that at no additional cost to you, Becci Abroad will earn a commission if you purchase through one of those links.
 This helps to pay the bills and the maintenance of the site.

 A Guide to Exploring the Neighborhood of San Telmo, Buenos Aires

 San Telmo is a neighborhood located in the southern part of Buenos Aires.
 The neighborhood is located just off from Plaza de Mayo and the presidential office, Casa Rosada in the historic downtown of Buenos Aires.

 San Telmo is the oldest and most iconic neighborhood in Buenos Aires, dating back to the 1880s.
 The neighborhood still features most of its original architecture with cobblestoned streets, old mansions, beautiful patios, and old traditional bars.

 However, nowadays, San Telmo has gotten a bohemian feel to it because of its many antique shops, artists, and bars.
 Explore more with a walking tour of San Telmo.